 How much does research-grade GHK-Cu cost?

 Between $0.36/mg and $1.00/mg depending on vendor and vial size.
 Everest Peptides currently has the best price at $39.99 for 100mg on sale.
+Paramount Peptides offers in-house manufactured product with a purity guarantee.
 Larger vials and discount codes always bring the per-milligram cost down.

 The Bottom Line